MediaComem/comem-archioweb/guides/set-up-automated-tests.md

 request is not properly authenticated.
 You must send a valid bearer token in the `Authorization` header.

-Add this function somewhere in the test file outside the `describe` blocks.
-You can use it later to generate a valid token.
-You can add the following function in `spec/utils.js`:
+Here's a function you will be able to use later to generate a valid token.
+You can add it to `spec/utils.js`:

 ```js
 import jwt from "jsonwebtoken"